 Moreover, you can also visit the Kuensel Phodrang overlooking the Thimphu valley, where Buddha's giant statue is located.
 With 169- foot in height, this statue is considered one of the world's most gigantic bronze Buddha statues.

-You can also stroll around the local market, where there are many stalls containing Bhutanese handicrafts and household items.
+You can also stroll around the local market, where many stalls are containing Bhutanese handicrafts and household items.
 In fact, this is an excellent opportunity for taking photos and interacting with locals who come from the nearby village to sell their products.
-You can end your day with a delicious dinner at a nearby restaurant, known for its delicious traditional Bhutanese cuisine.
+You can end your day with a delicious dinner at a nearby restaurant known for its delicious traditional Bhutanese cuisine.

 Overnight stay at a hotel in Thimphu.